 We have long experience in legal kit publishing - starting with the creation of the Victorian Conveyancing Kit in 1976 by our author (Dale Sedgman).
 The publishing role moved first to the Consumers' Law Reform Association and then to Legal Kits Pty Ltd.

 Most homebuyers and sellers are not aware of how much they owe to our conveyancing kit.
-Conveyancing fees in 1976 were around $700 and if that fee had continued to rise with inflation then conveyancing would be costing about $4000 today.
+Conveyancing fees in 1976 were around $700 on a median house price of around $40,000.
+If conveyancing fees had continued to rise with inflation then conveyancing would be costing about $4000 today.
 It does not!

 Real estate agents have shown what happens to fees when competition is banned in favour of a small self-serving elite.
 Instead of charging a fee that reflects work actually done, they take a share of what their client owns.
-As the price of houses goes through the roof, agent fees escalate automatically.
+As the price of houses goes through the roof, agent fees do the same - quietly and automatically.
 (And the agents condemn the State Government's percentage based (stamp) duty because it escalates with property values!).
-Agent fees (along with duty) have become a major expense when changing houses, and contribute significantly to the "housing affordability crisis" that is widely discussed following the housing price rises in 2016/2017.
+Agent fees (along with duty) have become a major expense when changing houses, and contribute significantly to the widely reported "housing affordability crisis" of 2016/2017.

 Over the years Legal Kits of Victoria added other kits to its range: